Melissa Heifetz, Executive Director

 Megan Allman has been working with kids and young adults with developmental disabilities for the past eight years.
 After earning her B.S. in Business Communications from Grove City College in 2007, Ms. Megan began her work in the field at the Blue Ridge Autism and Achievement Center.
 During this time she discovered her passion for ABA and early intervention.
 Since then Ms. Megan has continued to grow as an educator.
 She has worked as an ABA Coach for the Roanoke County Public School System and as a Clinical Supervisor providing in-home services to students with autism.
 She has consulted in ABA classrooms, general education classrooms, and inclusion preschools.
 Ms. Megan completed her BCaBA coursework through the Florida Institute of Technology and became a Board Certified Assistant Behavior Analyst in January of 2013.
 She joined the Paxton Campus in February 2015 and is very excited to be working in the field she loves alongside such passionate co-workers.

-Kendra McDonald, Director of Clinical Services for The Aurora School and the Advantage Behavior Clinic
+Kendra McDonald, Director of Clinical Services for The Aurora School and the Aurora Behavior Clinic

 Kendra began her career in behavior analysis after her son was diagnosed with autism in 2002.
 Following the successful implementation of his home program, she worked as an in-home ABA therapist for other families affected with autism.
 She completed her behavior analysis coursework at UMASS Lowell and she has a Master’s Degree in Psychology from The Chicago School of Professional Psychology.
 She secured her BCBA in June 2014.
 Kendra emphasizes the principles and teaching procedures of verbal behavior across all teaching opportunities including communication, social skills, and academics.
 Her interests also include analysis of complex behavior such as remembering, teaching mediating behaviors, and other private events.